Hirescape

 Users

-For our first sprint, we developed two proto-personas representing key user types: a recent graduate and a career changer transitioning into tech.
+For our first sprint, we developed two proto-personas representing key user types:

 In sprint two, we focused solely on the recent graduate proto-persona, removing the career changer persona from consideration.